 One of the tricky things about buying a heat press is deciding who to buy it off!
 Because many of the machines are so similar (or even identical), the question actually becomes, ‘How do I choose a heat press seller?!’
 If you’ve found yourself in that place, please read our super helpful article answering this question.
 We give seven criteria for choosing an Amazon heat press seller here.

-The Power Press Heat Press is one of Amazon’s best sellers.
-With over 560 reviews and a 4.4 star rating, it has obviously got something going for it.
+That being said, the Power Press Heat Press is one of Amazon’s best sellers.
+With well over 800 reviews and a steady 4.4 star rating, it has obviously got something going for it.